Emergency chocolate dessert

 2 eggs

-2 tablespoons light muscovado sugar
+2 tablespoons light muscovado (or brown) sugar

 2 tablespoons flour